roamlab/HWasP-toy-problem/README.md

-# hw-sw-co-opt-toy-problem
+# HWasP-toy-problem
-The 1D mass-spring toy problem of hardware-software co-optimization using RL
+The 1D mass-spring toy problem of hardware-software co-optimization using RL.
+Presented in the paper: [Hardware as Policy: Mechanical and Computational Co-Optimization using Deep Reinforcement Learning](https://arxiv.org/abs/2008.04460)
 ```
         --------------
         ^    \    \